valotam/OpenGL/OpenGL330_DrawTriangle.md

     glVertexAttribPointer( 0, 3, GL_FLOAT, GL_FALSE, 3 * sizeof( GLfloat ), ( GLvoid * ) 0 );
     glEnableVertexAttribArray( 0 );

-    glBindBuffer( GL_ARRAY_BUFFER, 0 ); // Note that this is allowed, the call to glVertexAttribPointer registered VBO as the currently bound vertex buffer object so afterwards we can safely unbind
+    // Note that this is allowed, the call to glVertexAttribPointer registered VBO
+    // as the currently bound vertex buffer object so afterwards we can safely unbind glBindBuffer( GL_ARRAY_BUFFER, 0 );

-    glBindVertexArray( 0 ); // Unbind VAO (it's always a good thing to unbind any buffer/array to prevent strange bugs)
+    // Unbind VAO (it's always a good thing to unbind any buffer/array to prevent strange bugs) glBindVertexArray( 0 );

     // Game loop
     while ( !glfwWindowShouldClose( window ) )
     {
-        // Check if any events have been activiated (key pressed, mouse moved etc.) and call corresponding response functions glfwPollEvents( );
+        // Check if any events have been activiated (key pressed, mouse moved etc.) and
+        // call corresponding response functions
+        glfwPollEvents( );

         // Render